-A committee should be formed to explore and promote appropriate Complete Streets or Vision Zero policies for adoption by City Council.
+The Pedestrian, Bicycle, and Traffic Advisory Committee should explore and promote appropriate Complete Streets or Vision Zero policies for adoption by City Council.
 Invite other civic groups to provide assistance in improving our ranking as a Bicycle-Friendly Community with the League of American Bicyclists.